-The Zipp recently got AirPlay 2 support, and just as well, because the Zip is a wonderful little speaker with attitude.
+The Zipp recently got AirPlay 2 support, and just as well, because it's a wonderful little speaker with attitude.

 10 hours feel a bit short, but for a speaker that delivers this level of quality, it's great to have even that much freedom.
 Also, we've found we've managed to get an hour or two more than that in testing.

 The Zipp is just over 10 inches high and light enough to chuck in a bag for a picnic in the park (something we recently did).
 Inside there are two one-inch tweeters, a 4-inch woofer and two 4-inch low frequency radiators.
 The Zipp doesn't quite meet Sonos' speakers or the HomePod in a battle of sound quality, which makes the cost harder to justify.
 But the Zipp still sounds really good, even at higher volumes, although you don't have the dynamic room adjustments on the aforementioned rivals.

 One of the biggest bugbears with the Zipp is the on-speaker controls, so AirPlay 2 thankfully gives us even less need to touch the speaker.
 The fact it needs its proprietary charger is a bit annoying though.
 A USB option would have been simpler.